Skip to main content

 Biography

-Prior to Detroit, Heiden spent the first 10 seasons of his NFL coaching career in Arizona, finishing as the tight ends coach.
-He was elevated to offensive line coach for the final six games of the season in 2022.
-From Week 11 to the end of the season, under Heiden's guidance, running back James Connor averaged 78.0 rushing yards per game, the fifth highest mark in the NFL.
+Heiden spent the first 10 seasons of his NFL coaching career with Arizona in a variety of roles, ultimately finishing as the tight ends coach (2019-22).
+He was elevated to offensive line coach for the final six games of 2022, as the line paved the way for running back James Conner to average 78.0 rushing yards per game, the fifth-highest mark in the League.

-As an assistant in 2015, Heiden helped Arizona lead the League in net yards (6,533) and yards per game (408.3), and ranked second best in passing yards per game (288.5) and eighth best in rushing yards per game (119.8).
-It marked the first time in franchise history the team finished with the top ranked offense in the NFL as they set single[1]season franchise records for points (489), touchdowns (59), net yards (6,533) and first downs (373).
+As an assistant in 2015, the Cardinals led the league in total offense, while ranking second in passing offense, and eighth in rushing offense.
+It marked the first time in franchise history the team finished with the top ranked offense in the NFL as they set single-season franchise records for points, touchdowns, yards, and first downs.

-Heiden began his coaching career at Concordia University (2012) as the tight ends coach before transitioning to an assistant role in the NFL.
-Prior to his coaching career, Heiden played 11-seasons in the NFL with the San Diego Chargers and Cleveland Browns, totaling 201 receptions for 1,689 yards and 14 touchdowns.
-He was drafted by San Diego in the third round of the 1999 NFL Draft.
+Heiden began his coaching career at Concordia University (2012) as the tight ends coach before transitioning to the NFL.
+A former third-round pick by the Chargers in the 1999 NFL Draft, Heiden played 11 seasons in the NFL with San Diego and Cleveland, totaling 201 receptions for 1,689 yards and 14 touchdowns.

 FLIGHT PATH